 Facilitator: My name is [evaluator] and I'd like to thank you for meeting with us today!
-We are really excited to learn more about your experiences in HSAP.
-In case you have not been in an evaluation interview before, I'd like to give you some ground rules that I like to use in interviews.
-They seem to help the interview move forward and make everyone a little more comfortable:
+We are really excited to learn more about your experiences in [apprenticeship program].
+In case you have not been in a focus group/evaluation interview before, I'd like to give you some ground rules that I like to use in focus groups/interviews.
+They seem to help the focus group/interview move forward and make everyone a little more comfortable:

-- 1. What is shared in the interview stays in the room. - 2.
+- 1. What is shared in the focus group/interview stays in the room. - 2.
 It is important for us to hear the positive and negative sides of all issues. - 3.
 Only one person speaks at a time. - 4.
 This is voluntary you may choose not to answer any question, or stop participating at any time. - 5.
 We will be audio recording the session for note-taking purposes only.
 Audio will be destroyed. - 6.
 Do you have any questions before we begin?